sungchun12/airflow-toolkit/README.md

 ## Toolkit #3: Simple Terraform Deployment to Google Cloud

+**Follow `Post-Deployment Instructions for Toolkits #2 & #3` instructions AFTER deployment**

 > Time to Complete: 50-60 minutes(majority of time waiting for cloud composer to finish deploying)

 > Note: This uses terragrunt as a thin wrapper within a single subdirectory
+> Do NOT run this in parallel with toolkit #2 as default variables will cause conflicts

 ### System Design